OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 ```

 > [!IMPORTANT]
-> This sample should work for simple cases.
-For more complex information retrieval (e.g., multi-instance headers or folded values as described in [RFC 2822](https://tools.ietf.org/html/rfc2822)), you should use an appropriate MIME-parsing library.
+> This sample works for simple cases.
+For more complex information retrieval (e.g., multi-instance headers or folded values as described in [RFC 2822](https://tools.ietf.org/html/rfc2822)), try using an appropriate MIME-parsing library.
 >
 > Also, make sure to handle a nonexistent header gracefully.